Travel

 Atmosphere

-Two other aspects to mention, one of which get high marks.
+There are two other aspects to mention, one of which gets high marks.
 First, their DJ is on point.
 He reads the crowd well and gives off a good energy.
 Second, they have dancers that serve as the entertainment as the night gets later.
-This isn’t The Box by any means or even Maison Close, but in principal adds to what strives to be a supper club.
+This isn’t The Box by any means, or even Maison Close, but in principal, adds to what strives to be a supper club.

 The atmosphere though, or the efforts to achieve the kind of crowd they want at Verde, may just be its achilles heel.
 I think I received at least 3-4 messages prior to my reservation to remind me to dress to impress.
-They were pretty specific about it too that the ladies are highly encouraged to wear heels.
-Like quite frankly if I want to wear my $1,500 sneakers, that’s my prerogative.
-I’ve already spent my twenties running around on cobblestone streets in the Meatpacking so I’ve paid my dues.
+They were pretty specific about it too, that the ladies are highly encouraged to wear heels.
+Quite frankly, if I want to wear my $1,500 sneakers, that’s my prerogative.
+I’ve already spent my twenties running around on cobblestone streets in the Meatpacking, so I’ve paid my dues.
 And I’ve got nothing to prove, which is the problem with the crowd that Verde brings in.

 All Due Respect

-Overall any place that reminds you to dress up three times prior to your reservation can come off a little cheesy.
-This isn’t a place that the Crane Club crew, which is right next door, would frequent.
-The Tao guys, who own Crane Club, have never taken the “wear high heels” communication approach but have that exclusivity and desired crowd effortlessly.
-Not everyone is Tao, in fact no one is.
-So it’s not fair to compare but of course I’m comparing as their doors are within 20 feet of each other.
-I get that you want people to dress up but I know there are more cool ways to convey that message.
+Overall, any place that reminds you to dress up three times prior to your reservation can come off a little cheesy.
+This isn’t a place that the Crane Club crew would frequent (which is right next door).
+The Tao guys, who own Crane Club, have never taken the “wear high heels” communication approach, but have that exclusivity and desired crowd effortlessly.
+Not everyone is Tao — in fact no one is.
+So it’s not fair to compare, but of course, I’m comparing, as their doors are within 20 feet of each other.
+I get that you want people to dress up, but I know there are cooler ways to convey that message.

 Food + Beverage

-I’ll start with the positives; the portion sizes are generous as the diversity.
-Think a whole selection of crudos, elevated versions of crowd pleasers like fried mozzarella and calamari and a large selection of salads and pastas to start.
+I’ll start with the positives; the portion sizes are as generous as the diversity.
+Think a whole selection of crudos, elevated versions of crowd pleasers, like fried mozzarella and calamari and a large selection of salads and pastas to start.
 Meats are large format and priced accordingly; the steaks start around around $110 and range up to $270 for the Tomahawk.
-We didn’t have the meats but we did have a healthy selection of everything fish and veggie based.
+We didn’t have the meats, but we did have a healthy selection of everything fish and veggie based.
 I’ll shortcut it; this isn’t a place you would come for food.
-Crudos are simple but the main issue is the fish didn’t taste fresh.
+Crudos are simple, but the main issue is the fish didn’t taste fresh.
 The salads were well-executed and the signature truffle pizza was good enough, but not great.
 The fish was the most deficient; we had the prawns and sea bream, and both were only memorable because the fish didn’t taste fresh.
-We never leave fish on the table but left both crudo and sea bream at the end of the meal.
+We never leave fish on the table, but left both crudo and the sea bream at the end of the meal.

-Cocktails were all a little sweet for me less than halfway in.
+The cocktails were all a little sweet for me, less than halfway in.
 For second drinks we stuck to simple martinis and old fashioneds.
 Wines by the glass weren’t memorable at all.
-Of course they have baller wines on the list but the food didn’t justify splurging on any fine wine.
-Verde NYC is more of a place if you’re looking for a restaurant that becomes a club.
+Of course, they have baller wines on the list, but the food didn’t justify splurging on any fine wine.
+Verde NYC is more of a place for if you’re looking for a restaurant that becomes a club.

 Service